 Elk Horn - Irwin is a very small town located in the state of Iowa.
 With a population of 2,953 people and just one neighborhood, Elk Horn - Irwin is the 171st largest community in Iowa.
-Elk Horn - Irwin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Elk Horn - Irwin was built prior to World War II, making it one of the older and more historic towns in the country.

-Elk Horn - Irwin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Elk Horn - Irwin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Elk Horn - Irwin is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Elk Horn - Irwin who work in management occupations (19.39%), office and administrative support (10.50%), and sales jobs (9.94%).

-Telecommuters are a relatively large percentage of the workforce: 20.80% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Elk Horn - Irwin telecommute to their jobs.
+Overall, about 20.80% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Elk Horn - Irwin is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Elk Horn - Irwin really has some of the features that families look for when choosing a good community to raise children.
 Is Elk Horn - Irwin perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.